FourThievesVinegar/solderless-microlab/docs/assembly-syringe-pumps.md

-# Microlab Linear Syringe Pump Assembly
+# MicroLab Linear Syringe Pump Assembly

 **Note:** this component can be replaced with off-the-shelf peristaltic pumps, which require less assembly.